jiawlu/OSM2GMNS/docs/source/_build/html/_sources/quick-start.rst.txt

 Users can use argument ``output_folder`` to specify the folder to store output files.
 Node information will be written to ``node.csv``, while link information will be written to ``link.csv``.

-If ``simplify`` is set as ``True`` when parsing the network, ``segment.csv`` will also be created to store lane changes in links.
-Lane changes occur when combining two adjacent links with different lanes in the simplification step.
+If argument ``combine`` is set as ``True`` when parsing the network, ``segment.csv`` will also be created to store lane changes in links.
+Lane changes occur when combining two adjacent links with different lanes in the combination step.

 Consolidate Intersections
 =========================

-In openstreetmap, one large intersection is often represented by multiple nodes.
-This structure brings some difficulties when conducting traffic simulations (hard to model traffic signals in these intersections). osm2gmns enables users to consolidate interstions while parsing networks, e.g. generate a new node to replace existing nodes for each large intersection.
+In OpenStreetMap, one large intersection is often represented by multiple nodes.
+This structure brings some difficulties when conducting traffic simulations (hard to model traffic signals in these intersections). osm2gmns enables users to consolidate intersections while parsing networks, i.e., generate a new node to replace existing nodes for each large intersection.

 .. code-block:: python